OpenScienceLabs/opensciencelabs.github.io/pages/blog/arx-project-update-a-new-monorepo/index.md

 template: "blog-post.html"
 ---

+# Arx Project Update: A New Monorepo, Arrow-Backed Data Containers, and a Growing Ecosystem

-The Arx project has been moving fast lately, and it feels like a good moment to share where things are today.
+The Arx project has been moving fast lately, and this feels like a good moment to share where things are today.

-Arx is still an early-stage programming language and compiler project, but the direction is becoming much clearer: a language focused on data-oriented computing, native collection abstractions, and a compiler pipeline that can grow into something practical for scientific, analytical, and systems-oriented work.
-The project currently aims to provide native list, tensor, and dataframe abstractions, backed internally by IRx runtime support, while using LLVM for native code generation. ([ArxLang][1])
+Arx is still an early-stage programming language and compiler project, but the direction is becoming much clearer: a language focused on data-oriented computing, native collection abstractions, and a compiler pipeline designed to work naturally with modern data systems.

-A lot has changed recently, not only in the language itself, but also around the ecosystem: project management, editor support, documentation tooling, and early notebook integration.
+One of the most important parts of this direction is Apache Arrow.
+Arrow data types are already first-class citizens inside Arx.
+Today, that support covers a small but important fraction of Arrow-backed containers, especially `Tensor` and `Table`.
+The plan is to expand this foundation with more Arrow data types and Arrow compute functions over time.

+This makes Arx especially interesting for people working with data science, analytics, numerical computing, dataframe workflows, columnar memory, and high-performance data processing.
+If you are already familiar with Apache Arrow, PyArrow, pandas, Polars, NumPy, or scientific Python workflows, Arx is exploring a space that should feel very relevant.

 ## The Arx monorepo

-One of the biggest changes is that Arx is now organized as a monorepo.
+One of the biggest recent changes is that Arx is now organized as a monorepo.

 The main repository now brings together the three core packages of the compiler stack: